Kia Challenge: Australia

+In Brisbane, two Kia cars were damaged by Kia Challenge participants in failed attempts to steal the vehicles.
+This is despite the vulnerability not existing in Australian cars manufactured since 2001.

+Canada

+Immobilizers are required by law in all new vehicles sold in Canada since 2007, so only cars imported from the US are susceptible.

+On November 11, 2023, a senior woman in Summerland, British Columbia had her car severely damaged, with the words "Kia Boys Failed" and other vulgar language written on it.
+The vandals targeted her car due to its make, and it is suspected that they returned to steal the vehicle after the initial vandalism.

 United States

 In Los Angeles, the trend has been linked to an 85% increase in thefts of Kia and Hyundai vehicles in 2022 compared to 2021.
-In Chicago, thefts of the affected vehicle models increased by over nine times, and children as young as 11 were reported to have participated in these thefts.
+In Chicago, thefts of the affected vehicle models increased by over nine times, and children as young as 11 years of age were reported to have participated in these thefts.

+Illinois

+On April 29, 2024, four teenagers aged 13 to 17 were involved in a fatal single-car accident in Johnston City, Illinois following the theft of a 2013 Hyundai Elantra.
+The 16-year-old driver was killed after crashing into a tree, leaving the other three passengers with serious injuries.

 New York

 On October 23, 2022, six teenagers aged 14 to 19 stole a Kia Sportage in Buffalo, New York.
 Four of the teenagers were killed when they subsequently crashed the stolen car.
 The Buffalo Police Department linked the incident to the Kia Challenge.